The Slotted Spoons

 After the addition of the garlic, we added the basil.
 You may have to stop and scrape down the sides.
 Add in the rest of the ingredients and blend until well combined.
 Taste the pesto and adjust where needed.

-I don’t like to add too much oil initially.
-I will add some extra oil on the top of the pesto in the container before storing it in the freezer.
-This is just a preference, you can add more oil while making the pesto if you would like it to be more liquidity.
+I don't like to add too much oil initially.
+I will add some extra oil on top of the pesto in the container before storing it in the freezer.
+This is just a preference; you can add more oil while making the pesto if you would like it to be more liquid.

 How to store

 Anytime I make fresh pesto, I always portion it off and store it in the freezer.
-I found this the best way for longevity place them in 1/2 cup Rubbermaid freezer save container, top them with olive oil and freeze!
-Anytime I want to use pesto for the week, I will pull it out of the freezer on Monday morning to defrost and will be ready to use in a couple of hours for the rest of the week.
+I found this the best way for longevity: place them in a ½ cup Rubbermaid freezer-safe container, top them with olive oil and freeze!
+Anytime I want to use pesto for the week, I will pull it out of the freezer on Monday morning to defrost, and it will be ready to use in a couple of hours for the rest of the week.

 How to use